 206 Showalter Hall

-The Graduate Programs office coordinates admission for all of Eastern’s graduate programs and provides a wide range of assistance to prospective and current students as well as to faculty and staff at the university.
+The Graduate Studies office coordinates admission for all of Eastern’s graduate programs and provides a wide range of assistance to prospective and current students as well as to faculty and staff at the university.

 - Distance-delivered courses numbered 400 or above, offered by accredited institutions as graded courses and part of a graduate program of study may be included in a graduate degree program at Eastern at the discretion of the program/department.

-- Pass/No Credit courses may count in a graduate degree program, but a student must complete 75 percent of the quarter credits required for the program as graded work.
+- Pass/No Credit courses may count in a graduate degree program, but a student must complete 75 percent of the quarter/semester credits required for the program as graded work.
 Upper-division undergraduate courses (300–400) with pass/no credit grades cannot be included as part of the graduate program.